InquisitiveBadger/moefolio/content/Why Obsidian? (or 'Readme').md

 ---
-title: Why Obsidian?
-(AKA "Readme!")
+title: Why Obsidian? (or "Readme")
 aliases:
   - readme
+  - why-obsidian-?
 description: A readme file explaining the site's purpose and why Obsidian was used
 date:
 draft: